-The other side have Margie’s and Tiamban beaches which also looks stunning.
+On the other side has Margie’s and Tiamban beaches which also looks stunning.
 There’s a lone guesthouse, Bonbon Beach Guesthouse in the vicinity.
 Where the beaches meet is where the sandbar stretches and snakes toward the island of Bangug (Bang-og island).
 I would estimate the sandbar stretches at least 600 meters toward the island.
-The island around 400 meters long.
+The island is around 400 meters long.
 It is possible to walk towards the island during low tide but make sure not to be stuck there when the tide gets high.
 Check the tide conditions first.

 We spent time enjoying the calm, clear and shallow waters.
-Slope was gradual and sand wasn’t rocky.
-There were starfishes on some places.
+The slope was gradual and the sand wasn’t rocky.
+There were starfishes in some places.
 Sunset was also picture perfect.
 Painted in various warm to purple hues.
 I noticed more people arrived as darkness nears.
 More locals came just to enjoy the sunset as well.
 Bus still, it didn’t feel as crowded.
 Time was too short.
 I hope return here again with more time to chill at the beach.
 Oh Romblon.
 I envy you for having Bonbon.

 Ferdz Decena is an award-winning travel photographer, writer and blogger.
 His works has found print in publications such as Singapore Airlines’s Silver Kris, Philippine Airlines’ Mabuhay, Cebu Pacific’s Smile and Seair InFlight.
 He has also lent his expertise to various organizations like the Oceana Philippines, Lopez Group Foundation, Save the Children and World Vision, contributing quality images for their marketing materials.